 Men who were enlisted in European Armies during the French and Indian War had been trained to work as one cohesive unit, much like their Roman ancestors.
 However, in the Native American tradition, braves fought independently of their fellows.

 Chiefs could fill their men in on the ultimate goals of the conflict and a general idea of what to do, but once their men hit the field, it was every warrior for himself.
 It was those warriors who managed to distinguish themselves on a personal basis who won acclaim among Native American tribes.
 This ability to think and act independently, while working toward a common goal, confounded the rigid European forces in early conflicts.

 The Focus Was On Preserving A Warrior’s Life

-When it came to preparing an overall battle strategy, most Native American chiefs focused on preserving the lives of their individual troops.
-That was the reason for hit-and-run tactics and early morning raids.
-Even when they’d encountered European troops, Native Americans maintained a focus on the preservation of human life.
+When it came to preparing an overall battle strategy, most Native American chiefs focused on preserving the lives of their individual warriors.
+That was the reason for quick hit tactics and early morning raids.
+Even when they'd encountered European soldiers, Native Americans maintained a focus on the preservation of human life.
 As a result, later chiefs focused on refining earlier tactics and began using ambushes whenever possible.